pvdk84/maven/README.md

 In the terminal, go to the root directory where you want your new maven project, and type the following:

-"mvn archetype:generate -DgroupId=[groupId] -DartifactId=[artifactId]`usually last part of package] -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false"
+"mvn archetype:generate -DgroupId=[groupId] -DartifactId=[artifactId] -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false"

 The "groupId" is the name of the package for your maven project (e.g., "com.somecompany.someprojectname") and the "artifactId" is then name of the project, usually the last part of the packagename (in this case, "someprojectname").